cs3216/cs3216.github.io/coursework/facebook/index.md

 <div class="box">
   <strong class="milestone-counter">Milestone 4:</strong> Integrate your application with Facebook.
-  If you are developing a Facebook canvas app, then users should be able to visit your app and at least see their name (retrieved using the API) on the page.
+  If you are developing a Facebook Facebook Web Games app, then users should be able to visit your app and at least see their name (retrieved using the API) on the page.
 Similarly, if you are developing a standalone app, users should be able to login to your app using their Facebook account and see their own name appearing.